Landlords evicted white woman for having black guests, lawsuit alleges

 "This case is a clear reminder that the pervasive and insidious racism that led to the passage of the Fair Housing Act more than fifty years ago persists to this day,” Brian Corman, an attorney representing Sutton said in a statement.
 “America thrives when people of all races and backgrounds are able to live in their communities without fear that they will be thrown out of their homes because of their race or the race of those with whom they associate.”

-When reached by phone, Allen McCoy, 77, told NBC News that he evicted Sutton because she had cats in the house, which she knew she wasn't supposed to have.
-He also said she was messy, but denied evicting her for having over an African American guest.
+When reached by phone, Allen McCoy, 77, told NBC News that he evicted Sutton because she had cats in the house that she knew she wasn't supposed to have.
+He also said she was messy, but denied evicting her for having over African American guests.

 When asked if he had hired an attorney, he said he had not.
 "I ain't got no lawyer.
 Hell, I ain't done nothing," McCoy said.
 "But I’ll get one if I have to."